 There are plenty of free things to see and do but if you want to see some of the more expensive attractions you may want to consider a London Pass.
 It's a sightseeing card at a fixed rate and covers over 55 attractions.

-The London Eye is the world's tallest observation wheel and you can get some great views across the city.
-Or check out some of the city's royal heritage sights including the Tower of London and Buckingham Palace.
+The London Eye is the world's tallest observation wheel and you can enjoy some great views across the city.

 - 10 Things to Do in London For £10 or Less